-- □ Is the polarity of the supply voltage correct? - □ Is the supply voltage in the range of 14-18V when the device is turned on? - □ Are all resistors placed right?
-Check the color bands. - □ Is the polarity of the diodes correct?
-The cathode band must match the bar on the silkscreen symbol. - Verify the polarity of the electrolytic capacitors.
-Keep in mind that the marking on the capacitor can point to the (+) or (-) lead, the actual meaning is printed inside the marking. - □ Are all ICs in the right place and with correct orientation? - □ Are all IC leads plugged inside the socket?
-They can bend and stay outside easily. - Measure the resistance between the power supply input terminals and between the regulated 5V rail and ground - they may not be shorted.
+Is the polarity of the supply voltage correct?
+Is the supply voltage in the range of 14-18V when the device is turned on?
+Are all resistors placed right?
+Check the color bands.
+Are the polarities of the diodes correct?
+The cathode band must match the bar on the silkscreen symbol.
+Verify the polarity of the electrolytic capacitors.
+Keep in mind that the marking on the capacitor can point to the (+) or (-) lead.
+The actual meaning is printed inside the marking.
+Are all ICs in the right place and with correct orientation?
+Are all IC leads plugged inside the socket?
+They can bend and stay outside easily.
+Measure the resistance between the power supply input terminals and between the regulated 5V rail and ground - they must not be shorted.

-- □ Are there solder bridges on the solder side of the PCB, causing shorts?
-They are easier to find if you hold the PCB toward bright light. - □ Are there bad/cold/dry solder joints?
-With a pair of tweezers, jiggle component leads at the solder joint if it moves, re-solder them.
-If a solder joint look suspicious, better rework it just in case. - □ Look if you missed a soldering point.
+- □ Are there solder bridges on the solder side of the PCB causing shorts?
+They are easier to find if you hold the PCB toward bright light. - ☐ Are there bad/cold/dry solder joints?
+Jiggle component leads at the solder joint with a pair of tweezers.
+Resolder them if any move.
+If a solder joint looks suspicious, better rework it just in case. - □ Look if you missed a soldering point.
 With the USB model, all pads are used.